sithmel/occamsrazor.js/README.md

 var has_radius = validator().has('radius');
 var has_width  = validator().has('width');
 ```
 A validator is a function that runs over an argument and returns a positive score if the argument matches, or null if it doesn't.
-You can find further explanations [here](https://github.com/sithmel/occamsrazor-validator)
+You can find further explanations [here](https://github.com/sithmel/occamsrazor-validator).
-Don't worry about the details for now.
-There is some other example below.

-These two validators, match objects with a "radius" or "width" attribute respectively.
+These two validators match objects with a "radius" or "width" attribute respectively.
 Now I create a special function that wraps the two area functions defined previously.
 I call it "function registry":
 ```js
 var shapeArea = occamsrazor();